RedTurtle/redturtle.prenotazioni/README.rst

 @@bookings-export
 -----------------

-All the parameters below are ISO formatted datetime strings
+All the time parameters below are ISO formatted datetime strings

 - **booking_start_from** - booking start from range.
 - **booking_start_to** - booking start to range.